-How to Last Longer
+How to Last Longer in Bed

 Many men want to last longer during sex but for some not lasting long enough is a medical condition for some people

 Premature ejaculation is when regularly not lasting long enough in bed becomes a serious problem

 There is no ‘normal’ time to last, but around 5 ½ minutes after starting penetrative sex is one average that’s been recorded

 To improve how long you last you can try the start-stop method, thicker condoms, or masturbating before sex